Engage in Open Science

 - Where can I get help writing a data management and/or sharing plan?

 Duke has designed a template to simplify creating a data management plan.
 The Duke Office of Scientific Integrity (DOSI) provides Duke Data Management Planning (DMP) Guidance for an overview and links to other related Duke services.
-For detailed help, consult the Duke DMP Guidance Document.

 - Are there Duke resources for sharing my data?